bbauska/ibm-intermediate-web-dev/README.md

 include:

--   Creating web pages quickly with pre-set page layouts and content blocks.
+-   Creating web pages quickly with pre-set page layouts and content blocks,

--   Reviewing and approving the content before
+-   Reviewing and approving the content before it is published,

--   it is published.
-Automating the publishing process.
+-   Automating the publishing process,

--   Editing and formatting the content using simple drag-and-drop tools.
+-   Editing and formatting the content using simple drag-and-drop tools,

 -   Collaborating with different users to create and modify the content, and